lp-wan/archi/schc-architecture.md

 * SCHC Ent-point.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
 A SCHC end-point can have multiple SCHC Instances.
 * SCHC Instance.
 An instantiation of SCHC on a host.
 Each instance has its own Set of Rules (SoR) and Set of Variables (SoV).
 * SCHC Session.
 An active association between two or more SCHC end-points (? or Instances ?), which allows them to communicate and ensure synchronization, management, error handling and communication services.
 * SCHC Stratum.
-A set of Protocol Layers on which a SCHC Instance is operating.
-Example: if the SCHC Instance A operates on the IP/UDP/CoAP layers, then the layers IP/UDP/CoAP represent the SCHC Stratum of this instance.
+A set of protocol layers on which a SCHC Instance operates.
+Example: if the SCHC Instance A operates on the IP/UDP/CoAP layers, then the layers IP/UDP/CoAP represent the SCHC Stratum for that instance.
+* SCHC Stratum Header.
+A virtual protocol header that is utilized for the operation of an SCHC Instance to its SCHC Stratum.
+It is virtual in the sense that it is never sent over the wire as-is - SCHC Compression is applied and the SCHC Stratum Residue is sent.
+* SCHC Stratum Residue.
+The remaining data after applying SCHC Compression to the SCHC Stratum Header.
+It represents the bits that get sent over the wire.
+Note that in a majority of cases, the SCHC Compression elides all bits.
+* SCHC Null Stratum Residue.
+SCHC Stratum Residue of size 0 bits (e.g. the entire SCHC Stratum Header was elided during the SCHC Compression).
+* SCHC Default Stratum Header.
+The SCHC Stratum Header corresponding to the SCHC Null Stratum Residue.
+There can be only one SCHC Default Stratum Header.
+* SCHC Packet.
+The packet resulting from the application of SCHC Compression to a network packet.
+It includes the SCHC-compressed data and any necessary metadata for decompression.
+* SCHC Fragment.
+The packet resulting from the application of SCHC Fragmentation to a network packet.
+It includes the SCHC-fragmented data and any necessary metadata for reassembly.
+* SCHC Transmission Unit (STU).
+A common term for both "SCHC Packet" and "SCHC Fragment".
+It is the packet resulting from the application of SCHC Compression or Fragmentation to a network packet.
+It includes the SCHC-compressed and/or SCHC-fragmented data and any necessary metadata for decompression and/or reassembly.
+* SCHC Discriminator.
+A piece of information indicating which SCHC Instance should process a given SCHC Transmission Unit (STU).
 * SoR (Set of Rules).
 A set of SCHC Rules.
 The SoR may contain Rules of different nature, such as compression, fragmentation, or management.
 A SoR may be used by one or more SCHC Instances.
 * SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
 * Core SCHC.
 SCHC end-point located upstream.
 In an IoT deployment with star topology, that would be an end-point part of the infrastructure.
 In a different setting (e.g. mesh network), the specific interpretation of what exacitly is the Core SCHC in the specific context may need to be defined.